-I also want to talk a little about some other decorative finishes This subject is also very broad, for some this takes a lifetime to master, especially in high-end watchmaking.
+I will also talk a little about some other decorative finishes.
+This subject is also very broad, for some this takes a lifetime to master, especially in high-end watchmaking.

 Typically, stainless steel and other metals use a number of different standards to define the finish.
 The most common standards and measurements are DIM, ASTM, and Ra to name a few.